-Each Sunday morning, our faith community comes together to learn, grow and worship together.
-You are invited to join us.
+Each Sunday morning, our faith community comes together to learn, grow and worship together at our church campus, located on the 600 block of North Elm Street at Fisher Park in downtown Greensboro.
+We hope you will join us.

 What goes on at First Presbyterian?

 Each Sunday morning includes worship services, Church School classes and other activities that vary from week to week.
 You can learn more about this Sunday here.
-First Presbyterian also has a variety of Wednesday evening activities along with dinner during the school year.
+First Presbyterian also has a variety of Wednesday evening activities along with dinner on the third Wednesday of each month during the school year.
 And, of course, there's something going on just about every day at our church.
 Our main events calendar is a great place to learn more.

 If you'd like to know more about the church and its ministries, consider Explore FPC, a class that includes a tour, a chance to meet staff members and discussions about our faith and church.
 At the class's conclusion, participants have the opportunity to become members of the church.